-Plan K: WPNP Policies Map - Allocated Sites - Hundred Acre Lane
+Plan J: WNP Policies Map - Allocated Sites - Hundred Acre Lane

-5.16 This policy allocates four sites for housing development that are consistent with the spatial plan of Policy 1 of the WPNP and have secured a majority support from the local community in the consultation work undertaken so far.
-All four sites adjoin the current development boundary of Wivelsfield Green and are suitable in scale and location to serve as viable and incremental extensions to the boundary that do not undermine the character of the village or of the surrounding landscape (see the Site Assessments Report in the WPNP Wivelsfield Parish Neighbourhood Plan: Pre-Submission Plan February 2015 evidence base for further details).
-In making these allocations, the WPNP is able to exceed the housing supply requirements of LDLP1 Spatial Policy 2, as the sites have an approximate aggregate capacity of between 30 and 48 new homes.
+5.16 This policy allocates three sites for housing development that are consistent with the spatial plan of Policy 1 of the WNP and have secured a majority support from the local community in the consultation work undertaken so far.
+All the sites adjoin the current development boundary of Wivelsfield Green and are suitable in scale and location to serve as viable and incremental extensions to the boundary that do not undermine the character of the village or of the surrounding landscape (see the Site Assessments Report in the WNP evidence base for further details).
+In making these allocations, the WNP is able to exceed the housing supply requirements of LDLP1 Spatial Policy 2, as the sites have an approximate aggregate capacity of 34 dwellings.

-5.17 The Springfield Industrial Estate site is the only previously developed site available which is either within or on the edge of Wivelsfield Green, and is allocated for housing development within the Plan.
+5.17 The Springfield Industrial Estate site is the only previously developed site available that is either within or on the edge of Wivelsfield Green, and is allocated for housing development within the Plan.
 Now considered by LDC to contain a mix of brownfield and greenfield land, the site does not now serve a useful economic or agricultural purpose.
-The reuse of the site for a residential scheme, together with a new public open space for the benefit of residents of this part of the village, will deliver the best planned outcome.
+However, in addition to the significant benefits of making good use of this part-brownfield site, the Site Assessment Report also acknowledged the adverse effects of the site's location on the western extent of the village, the subsequent distance to local services and the challenges of safe pedestrian access to the site and to the village.
+However, the site does have local services and facilities nearby (two halls, two churches, a shop, a petrol garage and a mainline bus service) and it is expected that through the policy, a suitable and safe pedestrian access will be achieved to the village for the benefit of existing and new residents, and despite its location, the Parish Council and the local community consider the benefits of reusing the site for a residential scheme, together with a new public open space for the benefit of residents of this part of the village, outweigh these disadvantages.

-5.18 The policy seeks to avoid and mitigate the effects of development on the countryside to the west and north of the site, and of the close proximity of a waste water treatment works, by establishing a series of key principles to ensure a satisfactory planning application.
+5.18 The policy also seeks to avoid and mitigate the effects of development on the countryside to the west and north of the site, and of the close proximity of a wastewater treatment works, by establishing a series of key principles to ensure a satisfactory planning application.
 These principles accord with the general design guidance of LDLP1 Core Policies CP2, CP7 and CP11.
 Importantly, the policy indicates the appropriate number of dwellings shall be approximately 30 in total.
 This reflects a suitable density for the site in relation to neighbouring properties and the sensitive character of the site on the edge of the village.